 Change the 2nd paragraph as follows:

-If the BSSBasicRateSet parameter is not empty, a non-STBC PSMP frame or a non-STBC Beacon frame that is not an ER beacon or HE beacon shall be transmitted in a non-HT PPDU using one of the rates included in the BSSBasicRateSet parameter.
-An ER beacon is transmitted as defined in(#24331) 26.15.5 (Additional rules for ER beacons and group addressed frames) and an HE beacon is transmitted as defined in 26.15.6 (Additional rules for HE beacons and group addressed frames).
+If the BSSBasicRateSet parameter is not empty, a non-STBC PSMP frame or a non-STBC Beacon frame that is not an ER beacon or, HE beacon or EHT beacon (#1141) shall be transmitted in a non-HT PPDU using one of the rates included in the BSSBasicRateSet parameter.
+An ER beacon is transmitted as defined in(#24331) 26.15.5 (Additional rules for ER beacons and group addressed frames) and, an HE beacon is transmitted as defined in 26.15.6 (Additional rules for HE beacons and group addressed frames) and an EHT beacon is transmitted as defined in 35.X.Y (Additional rules for EHT beacons and group addressed frames). (#1141)

 10.6.5.3 Rate selection for other group addressed Data and Management frames